TRMM (Tropical Rainfall Measuring Mission)

 7 x 5

 TMI consists of nine separate total-power radiometers, each simultaneously measuring the microwave emission coming from the Earth's surface with the intervening atmosphere.
-The channels are defined in Table 9.
-TMI employs an offset parabolic reflector (antenna aperture size of 61 cm) to collect the microwave radiation.
+The channels are defined in Table 8.
+TMI employs an offset parabolic reflector (antenna aperture size of 61 cm) to collect microwave radiation.
 The reflector focuses the radiation into two feedhorns (at 10.7 the other for the 19-85 GHz).
 The reflector and feedhorns spin as a unit about an axis parallel to the S/X nadir direction.
 The rotation period is 1.9 s.
 A cold-space mirror and a warm reference load are attached to the spin axis and do not rotate.
 The rotating feedhorns observe the fixed cold mirror and warm load once each scan for calibration purposes.
 62) 63)

 Earth observations are taken during a 130º segment of the rotation.
-The 130º arc is centered on the S/C sub-track and maps out a 760 km swath on the Earth's surface.
+The 130º arc is centred on the S/C sub-track and maps out a 760 km swath on the Earth's surface.
 During each scan, the 10.7-37 GHz observations are sampled 104 times over the 130º arc.
 The 85 GHz observations are at a higher spatial resolution and are sampled at 208 observations/scan.

-The antenna beam views the earth surface with a ‘‘nadir'' angle of 49º, which results in an incident angle of 52.8º at the Earth's surface.
+The antenna beam views the earth's surface with a ‘‘nadir'' angle of 49º, which results in an incident angle of 52.8º at the Earth's surface.
 The TMI antenna rotates about a nadir axis at a constant speed of 31.6 rpm.
 The rotation draws a ‘‘circle'' on the earth's surface.
 Only 130º of the forward sector of the complete circle is used for taking data.
 The rest is used for calibrations and other instrument housekeeping purposes.
 From the TRMM orbit, the 130º scanned sector yields a swath width of 758.5 km.

 During each complete revolution (i.e., a scan period of about 1.9 s), the subsatellite point advances a distance d of 13.9 km.
 Since the smallest footprint (85.5 GHz channels) size is only 6.9 km (down-track direction) by 4.6 km (cross-track direction), there is a ‘‘gap'' of 7.0 km between successive scans.
 However, this is the only frequency where there is a small gap.
 For all higher-frequency channels, footprints from successive scans overlap the previous scans.
 The ‘‘footprint'' size here is the EFOV (Effective Field of View).

-CERES (Clouds and the Earth's Radiant Energy System):
+CERES (Clouds and the Earth's Radiant Energy System)

-CERES is an EOS program NASA funded instrument provided by NASA/LaRC [instrument heritage of ERBE (Earth Radiation Budget Experiment)].
+CERES is an EOS program NASA-funded instrument provided by NASA/LaRC [instrument heritage of ERBE (Earth Radiation Budget Experiment)].
 The objective of CERES is to study the energy exchanged between the sun, the Earth's atmosphere, surface and clouds, and space.
 CERES measures the energy at the top of the atmosphere, it also permits energy level estimates within the atmosphere and at the Earth's surface.
-Using information from very high resolution cloud imaging instruments on the same spacecraft, CERES also determines cloud properties, including cloud-amount, altitude, thickness, and the size of the cloud particles.
+Using information from very high-resolution cloud imaging instruments on the same spacecraft, CERES also determines cloud properties, including cloud amount, altitude, thickness, and the size of the cloud particles.
 All of these measurements are critical for advancing our understanding of the Earth's total climate system and further improving climate prediction models.

-CERES provides geolocated broadband shortwave and total (shortwave and longwave) filtered radiances as well as narrowband filtered radiances in the 8 to 12 µm water vapor window region.
+CERES provides geolocated broadband shortwave and total (shortwave and longwave) filtered radiances as well as narrowband filtered radiances in the 8 to 12 µm water vapour window region.
 The CERES detectors (thermistor bolometers) sense radiances in the broadband shortwave and total spectral regions.
-Daytime longwave radiances are derived from the differences of the total and shortwave bolometer measurements while the nighttime longwave radiances are derived from the total bolometer measurements, with the nighttime shortwave radiances equal to zero.
+Daytime longwave radiances are derived from the differences between the total and shortwave bolometer measurements while the nighttime longwave radiances are derived from the total bolometer measurements, with the nighttime shortwave radiances equal to zero.

 0.3 - 5.0 µm